-Trolls Tricked Hundreds Of Conservatives To Hold A Rally To Protect A Texas Monument
+Trolls Tricked Conservatives Into Holding A Rally To Protect A Texas Monument

 Hours later, the group, and the hundreds of Houston police who were patrolling the park because of the rally, disbanded without having to fight anyone.

-"In reality, we were duped," Alcede and one of the founder's, Brandon Burkhart, said Sunday night.
+"In reality, we were duped," Alcede and one of the founders of This Is Texas, Brandon Burkhart, said Sunday night.

 Exhausted, Alcede and Burkhart went live on Facebook Sunday night to relay the hoax to their members.

 No one really seemed to care.
-In comments, people enthusiastically praised the efforts and called for a "This Is Texas militia" to travel to all future events to further dive home the message "that no one messes with Texas."
+In comments, people enthusiastically praised the efforts and called for a "This Is Texas militia" to travel to all future events to further drive home the message that "no one messes with Texas."

 "We are working on this," Alcede replied.
 "We now have an organization we can copy and paste and we can mobilize at a moment's notice all over the state to protect our flag."